jdc-cunningham/modular-pi-cam/DEVLOG.md

 It's only been like 3 hours since I got up but spending most of my time designing this lens wrapper... ehh

+I need a lens cap too but that is simpler to design

 ### 03/24/2024

 5:12 PM